victronenergy/venus-docker/README.md

 ![DSE Modbus Simulator](https://github.com/victronenergy/dse-modbus-simulator/raw/main/.github/webinterface.png)

+### DSE-HR) Interactive DSE generator simulation – Helper Relay mode

+As above, but the controller is not advertising to be controllable via Modbus.
+Instead, it simulates to be wired up to Relay 1 of Venus OS by watching the `/Relay/0/State` DBus path of `com.victronenergy.system`.

 ## Using venus-docker with a real Venus device

 - On the Venus device, edit your `/etc/ssh/sshd_config` to allow remote